guligo/robots-vs-dinosaurs/README.md

 1. Before execution run tests using command ```lein midje``` or ```lein cloverage --runner :midje```
 1. Then execute ```lein ring server-headless```
-1. Access http://localhost:3000/docs/index.html#/default in your favourite browser to make simulation API calls via Swagger UI
+1. Access http://localhost:3000/docs/index.html#/default in browser to make simulation REST API calls via Swagger UI
 1. Access http://localhost:3000/dashboard to see visual representation of simulation
 1. Since code is documented using Docstrings, command ```lein codox``` can be used to generate documentation